Bisoprolol: Effects, Side Effects & Why You Should Never Stop It Abruptly

 From week 137.5–10 mg/dayTarget dose: 10 mg/day

 Practical tip: patience pays off In heart failure it often takes 3–6 months to reach the target dose.
-At the start, heart failure symptoms can temporarily worsen before long-term improvement sets in.
-This is not a sign that the medication isn't working — it is the heart adapting.
-Record every dose step in your digital medication plan.
+At the start the heart weakness can temporarily worsen before the long-term improvement sets in.
+This is not a sign that the medication is not working – but that the heart is adapting.
+Record all dose steps in your digital medication plan.

-Bisoprolol is taken once daily in the morning — with or without breakfast, either is fine.
+Bisoprolol is taken once daily in the morning – with or without breakfast, both are fine.
 The tablet should be swallowed whole with a glass of water.
-What many patients initially underestimate: consistency matters more than the exact time.
-Anyone taking bisoprolol once daily should do so at the same time every day — this stabilises drug levels in the blood and prevents fluctuations.
-A dose reminder helps considerably.
+What many patients underestimate at first: regularity is more important than the exact time.
+Anyone taking bisoprolol once daily should do so at the same time every day – this stabilises the drug level in the blood and prevents fluctuations.
+A dose reminder helps considerably with this.

-What to do if a dose has been missed?
-Take the forgotten tablet as soon as possible — but only if the next dose is still more than 8 hours away.
-If the next dose is due soon, simply skip it and continue as normal.
+What to do if you have missed a dose?
+Catch up on the missed tablet as soon as possible – but only if the next dose is still more than 8 hours away.
+If the next dose is due shortly, simply skip it and carry on as normal.
 Never take two tablets at once to make up for a missed dose.
-This can cause a dangerous drop in blood pressure or pronounced bradycardia.
+This can lead to a dangerous drop in blood pressure or a pronounced bradycardia.

-An important monitoring point in everyday life is resting heart rate.
-Bisoprolol lowers heart rate — this is intended and normal.
-However, if resting heart rate falls below 50 beats per minute, the doctor should be informed.
-Many patients check their pulse in the morning after waking, before getting up.
-This provides a reliable baseline value.
-For dizziness, shortness of breath, or unusual weakness, the doctor should also be contacted.
+An important everyday checkpoint is the resting pulse.
+Bisoprolol lowers the heart rate – this is desired and normal.
+However, if the resting pulse falls below 50 beats per minute, the doctor should be informed.
+Many patients measure their pulse in the morning after waking, before getting up.
+This gives a reliable baseline.
+A doctor should also be contacted in cases of dizziness, shortness of breath, or unusual weakness.

-Before any planned surgery or procedure, it is important to inform the anaesthetist about bisoprolol use.
-Bisoprolol should generally not be stopped before surgery — abrupt discontinuation would trigger the rebound risk (more on this in chapter 6).
-The anaesthetist must however know that the heart is under beta-blocker therapy, as this influences anaesthetic management.
+Before planned operations or procedures it is important to inform the anaesthetist about taking bisoprolol.
+Bisoprolol should generally not be stopped before an operation – an abrupt stop would trigger the rebound risk (more on this in chapter 6).
+The anaesthetist must, however, know that the heart is under beta-blocker therapy, as this influences how the anaesthesia is managed.

-Bisoprolol is generally well tolerated — better than many older beta-blockers.
-There are nevertheless typical side effects, particularly in the first few weeks, that patients should be familiar with.
-The most important point: most symptoms improve significantly after 2–4 weeks as the body adjusts to the changed cardiac output.
+Bisoprolol is well tolerated overall – better than many older beta blockers.
+Nevertheless, there are typical side effects that occur above all in the first weeks and with which patients should be familiar.
+The most important thing first: most complaints improve markedly after 2–4 weeks, once the body has got used to the changed cardiac output.

 Fatigue and exhaustion

-The most common complaint is fatigue — especially in the first few weeks.
-The heart pumps with less force, blood pressure drops, and the body needs time to adapt.
-Many patients report feeling "wrapped in cotton wool" or running out of energy more quickly with everyday exertion.
-This is normal during the initial phase.
-What helps: taking bisoprolol in the morning rather than the evening (some patients sleep better with evening intake, others feel more tired during the day).
-Light physical activity can paradoxically reduce fatigue by stimulating circulation.
+The most common complaint is fatigue – especially in the first weeks.
+The heart pumps less forcefully, blood pressure falls, and the body has to get used to it.
+Many patients report feeling "as if through cotton wool" or becoming exhausted more quickly during everyday exertion.
+This is normal in the initial phase.
+What helps: take bisoprolol in the morning rather than the evening (some patients sleep better with evening intake, others feel more tired during the day).
+In addition: light physical activity can paradoxically reduce the exhaustion, because it stimulates the circulation.

 Bradycardia – when does it become critical?

-A slower pulse is the desired effect of bisoprolol — not a side effect.
-It only becomes problematic if resting heart rate persistently falls below 50 beats per minute, or if the slow pulse is accompanied by symptoms such as dizziness, near-fainting, or extreme weakness.
-In this case, the doctor must adjust the dose.
-A pulse between 50 and 60 with no symptoms is entirely acceptable and actually shows the medication is working.
+A slowed pulse is the desired effect of bisoprolol – not a side effect.
+It only becomes a problem if the resting pulse falls permanently below 50 beats per minute, or if the slow pulse is accompanied by symptoms such as dizziness, a feeling of faintness, or extreme weakness.
+In that case the doctor must adjust the dose.
+A pulse between 50 and 60 that causes no complaints is, by contrast, completely acceptable and even shows that the medication is working.

 Cold hands and feet

-Bisoprolol reduces peripheral circulation — blood vessels in the hands and feet constrict slightly.
+Bisoprolol reduces peripheral circulation – the blood vessels in the hands and feet contract slightly.
 This is harmless but particularly unpleasant in winter.
-Warm gloves and socks and avoiding cold exposure help.
-Anyone with Raynaud's phenomenon (strong whitening of the fingers in the cold) should discuss this with their doctor — switching to nebivolol may be appropriate, as it actually promotes vasodilation through nitric oxide release.
+Warm gloves and socks as well as avoiding cold exposure help.
+Anyone with Raynaud's syndrome (marked whitening of the fingers in the cold) should discuss this with their doctor – here a switch to nebivolol could be sensible, as it even has a vasodilating effect through NO release.

 Fatigue / exhaustionCommonImproves after 2–4 weeks.
 Morning intake helps some patients.

-Bradycardia (slow pulse)Very common (in HF)Pulse < 50/min: inform doctor.
-Dose reduction may be needed.
+Bradycardia (slow pulse)Very common (in HF)Pulse < 50/min: inform the doctor.
+Dose reduction if needed.

-Dizziness / low blood pressureCommonEspecially at start of therapy.
-Rise slowly from sitting/lying!
+Dizziness / drop in blood pressureCommonEspecially at the start of therapy.
+Stand up slowly!

 HeadachesCommonUsually temporary

-Sleep disturbances / vivid dreamsOccasionalLess common than with metoprolol (less lipophilic)
+Sleep disturbances / nightmaresOccasionalRarer than with metoprolol (less lipophilic)

-Erectile dysfunctionOccasionalOften not raised — doctor can find an alternative (nebivolol)
+Erectile dysfunctionOccasionalOften not raised – the doctor can find an alternative (nebivolol)

-A topic that is often avoided: erectile dysfunction under bisoprolol.
-Studies show that up to 10% of male patients develop sexual dysfunction under beta-blockers.
-Many people affected do not raise this and stop the medication secretly — which, as described, can be life-threatening.
-Anyone experiencing this problem should raise it openly with their doctor.
-Nebivolol is significantly better tolerated in this regard because it improves blood flow through nitric oxide release.
-Use brite's side-effect log to document all symptoms.
+A topic that is often hushed up: erectile dysfunction on bisoprolol.
+Studies show that up to 10% of male patients on beta blockers develop sexual dysfunction.
+Many of those affected do not raise it and secretly stop the medication – which, as described, can be life-threatening.
+Anyone with this problem should raise it openly with their doctor.
+Nebivolol is considerably better tolerated in this respect, because it improves circulation through NO release.
+Use the side-effect diary in the brite app to document all complaints.

-Life-threatening if stopped abruptly Under bisoprolol, the body increases the number of beta-receptors on the heart (upregulation).
-If bisoprolol is suddenly stopped, adrenaline and noradrenaline encounter these increased receptors — a "rebound effect" occurs: massive rise in blood pressure, heart palpitations, angina attacks, and in the worst case, heart attack.
+Danger to life with abrupt stopping On bisoprolol the body increases the number of beta receptors on the heart (upregulation).
+If bisoprolol is suddenly stopped, adrenaline and noradrenaline meet these increased receptors – a "rebound effect" occurs: a massive rise in blood pressure, palpitations, angina pectoris attacks, up to a heart attack.

-This is not a theoretical risk — it is a documented clinical reality.
-In the brite app, the discontinuation warning is one of the most frequently displayed alerts, because many patients interrupt the course when they feel better or when side effects are troublesome.
-Even missing doses for several days can trigger this effect.
+This is not a theoretical risk – it is a documented clinical reality.
+In the brite app the stopping warning is one of the most frequently displayed notices, because many patients interrupt their intake when they feel better or are bothered by side effects.
+Missed doses over several days can also trigger this effect.

 The recommended tapering schedule

-Bisoprolol should be reduced stepwise over at least 2–4 weeks.
-The rule of thumb: halve the dose at each step and wait at least one week before reducing further.
+Bisoprolol should be reduced step by step over at least 2–4 weeks.
+The rule of thumb: halve the dose per step and wait at least one week before reducing further.

 Current doseWeek 1Week 2Week 3Then